Key Chorale and WBTT perform in Venice

-It is neither the first time gospel has been performed in this city nor will it be the last, but the calliber of these performers sets this performance apart.
+It is neither the first time gospel has been performed in this city nor will it be the last but the calibrate of these performers sets this performance apart.

-“It is truly a thrill to be able to put a program of this magnitude together — in partnership with the skilled singers of the Key Chorale — and perform it in area churches,” WBTT founder and artistic director Nate Jacobs said.
-“Gospel music was born in churches, where African Americans could find release from the pressures of everyday life.
-This music played a huge role in the cultural experience of the African American community, but I think everyone in the audience will find the themes to be relatable and inspirational.”
+“It is truly a thrill to be able to put a program of this magnitude together – in partnership with the skilled singers of the Key Chorale – and perform it in area churches,” said WBTT founder and artistic director Nate Jacobs.
+“Gospel music was born in churches, where African-Americans could find release from the pressures of everyday life.
+This music played a huge role in the cultural experience of the African-American community but I think everyone in the audience will find the themes to be relatable and inspirational.”

-He was awarded a John Ringling Tower Fund grant from the Arts & Cultural Alliance of Sarasota County in 2014.
+He was a awarded a John Ringling Tower Fund grant from the Arts & Cultural Alliance in 2014.

-Amy Jo Connours of the Chorale has been featured as a soloist on spirituals in past concerts by that organization.
+Amy Jo Connors, of the chorale, has been featured as a soloist on spirituals in past concerts of that organization.

 Venice Presbyterian Church has become noted for its own concert series over the past several years.
-The sanctuary has good accoustics and seating with good sight lines from every corner.
+The sanctuary has good acoustics and seating with good sight lines from every corner of the sanctuary.

 “The combination of Key Chorale’s great singers, and WBBT’s incredible performers, is sure to be an emotional and uplifting experience you won’t want to miss.”

-Titled, “American Roots: the Gospel Experience” it explores the rich tradition of gospel music in America.
+Titled: “American Roots — the Gospel Experience” explores the rich tradition of gospel music in America.
 This is the third of three performances by the two groups.
-The others were at churches in Sarasota.
+The first were at two churches in Sarasota earlier this month.

-It is a unique opportunity for Venice residents to experience the talent within these two groups and especially that of WBTT in case they have not been to WBTT’s 200-seat theater on 10th and Orange in Sarasota.
+It is an opportunity for Venice residents to experience the talent within these two groups and especially that of WBTT in case they have not been to WBTT’s 200-seat theater on 10th and Orange in Sarasota.

 According to a press release, “this edition brings together two of Sarasota’s most renowned performing arts groups, weaving the spirited style of WBTT’s singers, dancers and musicians with the soaring choral harmonies of the Key Chorale Chamber Singers.
 The high-energy show celebrates the deeply emotional music and movement at the heart of African-American worship.